ACANP: Discover How to Create Different and Inspiriting Nature Photographs

 Post-processing software for nature photography has also become increasingly complex and difficult to use.
 Moreover, they have become indispensable in the digital flow of processing whether for the visualization, the sorting, the selection, the development, the printing of the photographs, or the creation of slideshows.
 Even if a photo is 95% successful when shot, the remaining 5% will give the impact that a photographer is entitled to expect from his photographs.

 The nature photography workshops are a way to continue learning the rapidly evolving technologies either for cameras or software.
 Indeed, I spend a lot of time in front of a computer screen to develop my own photographs.
-I always use the best products on the market because my occupation of professional photographers is without compromise.
+I always use the best products on the market because my occupation of professional photographer is without compromise.
 I must always produce high-quality photos.

 Opening New Creative Doors